 When devising new recipes with panettone, it’s imperative to ensure that it will complement whatever ingredients might be already in the panettone.
 If making a bread and butter pudding with panettone, follow any recipe for bread and butter pudding but cut back on the butter and fruit, both of which appear in the cake in abundance.
 A layered pudding could be made using traditional or chocolate chip panettone with chocolate ganache and whipped cream.
 Perhaps a similar layer custard dessert could be constructed with vanilla crème panettone.

 A Pandoro tiramisu

-I had deduced that a standard fruit panettone is too rich in a tiramisu based pudding.
-However, determined to find a tiramisu solution I switched the panettone to a pandoro or ‘golden bread’ version.
-It’s plain (without fruit) and generally not as rich as standard panettone.
-It takes the chocolate and crème flavours well.
-My recipe uses a thicker chocolate sauce to avoid excess soggyness, so it might be more posh trifle than true tiramisu – but I reckon it’s all the better for it.
+A standard fruit panettone would be too rich in a tiramisu-based pudding, so use a pandoro or ‘golden bread’ version of panettone instead.
+It’s plain (without fruit) and generally not as rich as standard panettone and takes the chocolate and crème flavours well.
+My recipe uses a thicker chocolate sauce to avoid excess soggyness.
+It might be more posh trifle than true tiramisu – but I reckon it’s all the better for it.